 - Upton’s Naturals: Ch’eesy Mac & Ch’eesy Bacon Mac

 Daiya Foods also sells a Deluxe Cheeze Sauce that you can mix into your own macaroni.
-Since dried macaroni purchased alone is dirt cheap, Daiya’s sauce product offers a great way to save money while still getting the flavor and convenience of boxed mac & cheese.
+Since dried macaroni is dirt cheap, Daiya’s sauce product offers the convenience of boxed mac & cheese products at a substantial savings.

 Frozen Vegan Mac and Cheese

 Frozen mac & cheese brands are a couple notches above boxed products in quality, and are priced accordingly.
 Instead of a cheezy sauce, frozen products typically involve vegan cheese that melts during cooking.
-You can bake these products in the oven (which takes more time than microwaving but brings the texture to a whole different level):
+You can bake these products in the oven, which takes more time than microwaving but elevates the texture to another level:

 - Cedarlane: Mac & Cheeze (butternut squash or pumpkin)